node-red/node-red.github.io/docs/getting-started/installation.md

                       or
                       [64-bit](https://nodejs.org/dist/latest-v4.x/node-v4.2.6-x64.msi)

-Other download options are available [here](https://nodejs.org/dist/latest-v4.x/).

-You may want to use a version from your operating system's [package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
+You may want to use a version from your operating system's [package manager](https://nodejs.org/en/download/package-manager/).

 There are specific instructions available for certain hardware platforms:

  - [Raspberry Pi](../hardware/raspberrypi.html)
  - [BeagleBone Black](../hardware/beagleboneblack.html)

+Other download options are available [here](https://nodejs.org/dist/latest-v4.x/).

 ### Install Node-RED